 And their test scores showed that when teens look outside the classroom to solve an educational problem, it is muy bueno.

 My son and his classmates chose to problem solve ways that would allow them to learn in spite of an ineffective teacher.
-They chose to band together for video projects that required them to write scripts entirely in Spanish and they spent hours studying at Panera together when finals rolled around.
+They chose to band together for video projects that required them to write scripts entirely in Spanish.
+They spent hours studying at Panera together when finals rolled around.

 His grasp of the Spanish language is better than it would have been if he’d been repeating verb conjugations over and over in a classroom rather than learning to speak Spanish with his friends.

 Every teen is likely to encounter a teacher who doesn’t like them or one who is ineffective in the classroom.
 You may not be able to change the teacher’s opinion or teaching style, but your teen can learn to adapt to teachers who aren’t meeting their needs in the classroom.
 Discovering that they have some control over their educational experience is a lesson that will put them at the head of the class for a lifetime.